ivotron/popper2-paper/paper/paper.md

 For running workflows on Slurm clusters, container engines that are HPC aware, like Singularity, Charliecloud, and Pyxis need to be used.
 Currently, Popper supports running MPI workloads only through Slurm using Singularity as the container engine.
 To run workflows on a Slurm cluster, a config file containing Slurm specific options like the number of CPUs or nodes to use for running a job needs to be supplied to the `popper run` command.
-The user should be aware of the availability of resources like the Nodes and GPUs on a shared cluster to write a config file accordingly.
+The user should be aware of the availability of resources like the nodes, CPUs, and GPUs on a shared cluster to write a config file accordingly.
-The Slurm resource manager executes the image build or pull process on the login node of a Slurm cluster and then starts executing the containerized MPI workload on the compute nodes using the `sbatch` command, which creates and schedules a job for running the container on Slurm.
+The Slurm resource manager builds or pulls an image on the login node of a Slurm cluster and then starts executing the containerized MPI workload on the compute nodes using the `sbatch` command, which creates and schedules a job for running the container on Slurm.
 With Singularity as the container engine, both the hybrid and bind method can be used to run a Singularity container with MPI available inside it.
 Using the bind approach provides the benefit of making the same MPI based Singularity image compatible between Slurm clusters with different MPI versions.
 In our case study, we used 3 VMs from Azure each with an NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 to create a Slurm cluster with 1 login and 2 compute nodes.